Lefraudeur/Heliactyl-Give-Role-on-join/README.md

 > [!WARNING]
-> Overnode has deprecated Fixed Heliactyl.
+> Overnode has semi-deprecated Fixed Heliactyl.
 Overnode is now developing [Fixed Palladium](https://github.com/OvernodeProjets/Fixed-Palladium).
-Warning: **Heliactyl and Fixed Heliactyl may contain security vulnerabilities.** If you are looking for a still updated version of Heliactyl (and by the official team) take a look at [Heliactyl 14](https://github.com/heliactyloss/heliactyl).
+Warning: **Heliactyl and Fixed Heliactyl may contain security vulnerabilities.** If you are looking for a still updated version of Heliactyl (and by the official team) take a look at [Heliactyl 14](https://github.com/heliactyloss/heliactyl) or [Heliactyl (by Ghostload)](https://github.com/Heliactyl-Project/Heliactyl).
 # Fixed Heliactyl • The Modern Client Panel for Pterodactyl

 ![Heliactyl](https://github.com/OvernodeProjets/Fixed-Heliactyl/assets/73477238/fe5aaf5c-1c01-4145-b37a-b91b184354b5)